 If you have been hurt in a crash that occurred while you were in a truck’s blind spot, it can be difficult to obtain the resources that you need to address the damage.
 This makes it particularly important for you to consult with a skilled and experienced attorney about your case.
-Contact the Fort Lauderdale no-zone truck accident lawyers of [firm-name], by calling [phone-number] today.
+Contact the Fort Lauderdale no-zone truck accident lawyers of Winston Law Firm, by calling (954) 475-9666 today.

 Location of the No Zones

 The specific areas where a driver’s vision will be obscured vary from truck to truck, and are significantly determined by the type of trailer being hauled, as well as the design of the truck’s cab.
 The following, however, may serve as a general guide to the location of the no zones:

 - Front – the area directly in front of a truck

 - Rear – the area directly behind a truck

 - Side – the areas near to either side of the truck which are not visible directly out the window from the driver’s perspective